-Schools must regularly update their data management systems to ensure they accurately reflect the gifted & talented statuses of students.
+Schools must regularly update their data management systems to ensure they accurately reflect the area of gifted identification for students.
 This data is pulled for a variety of data collections throughout the year, most notably the October Count collection.
 For more information about data collections, please review the Data Submissions section of this guidebook.